 S must be in the lower half of the possible range to prevent signature malleability.
 Before signing a message, the message is hashed using sha256.

 Suppose Rick and Morty are setting up a secure communication channel.
-Morty creates a new public private key pair.
+Morty creates a new public-private key pair.

 Public Key (33-byte compressed):

 Because of Rick’s infinite wisdom, he doesn’t trust himself with carrying around Morty’s public key, so he only asks for Morty’s address.
-Morty follows the instructions, SHA256’s his public key, and then ripemd160’s that result to product an address.
+Morty follows the instructions, SHA256’s his public key, and then ripemd160’s that result to produce an address.

-Morty is quite confused, because a public key should be safe to be public knowledge.
-Rick belches, and explains that hashing the public key protects the private key owner from potential future security flaws in elliptic curve cryptography.
+Morty is quite confused because a public key should be safe to be public knowledge.
+Rick belches and explains that hashing the public key protects the private key owner from potential future security flaws in elliptic curve cryptography.
 In the event cryptography is broken and a private key can be derived from a public key, users can transfer their funds to an address that has never signed a transaction before, preventing their funds from being compromised by an attacker.
 This enables coin owners to be protected while the cryptography is upgraded across the clients.

 Later, once Morty has learned more about Rick’s backstory, Morty attempts to send Rick a message.
 Morty knows that Rick will only read the message if he can verify it was from him, so he signs the message with his private key.